 After an undercover escape in the early hours of the morning, the last confirmed sighting of Hare was when he was seen on the Annan Road on his way out of town.
 From here, folklore and speculation take over.

 The most popular story is the one mentioned above about Hare being a blind beggar on the streets of London, but other stories are starting to take hold and generate their own interest.

 I doubt we’ll never know for certain as to what actually happened to William Hare.

 The Burke And Hare Rhyme

 Many people know the famous rhyme associated with Burke and Hare.
 Here it is in its entirety.

 Knox the boy who buys the beef.

-A short six-line rhyme, no doubt chanted by children and adults alike on the streets of Edinburgh which sums up their crimes perfectly.
+A short six-line rhyme, no doubt chanted by children and adults alike on the streets of Edinburgh sums up their crimes perfectly.

 Although this may be the most famous of the Burke and Hare rhymes, there were many more printed and sung both during and after the trial.